 Additionally, features such as the rotating crown, the two programmable buttons, and the 4 GB internal storage for music and apps make a return.

 But what separates the Fossil Sport from the Fossil Gen 5 is its more lightweight design.
-This greatly helps to remove any additional weight, which should alleviate any kinds of discomfort in your workout sessions.
+This greatly helps to remove any additional weight, which should alleviate any kind of discomfort in your workout sessions.
 The Fossil Sport now also includes a silicone strap to better deal with sweat.

 The Fossil Sport may have lost some points in terms of its aesthetics.
 However, it has more functionality and better caters to sports and fitness enthusiasts.
 Also, this can be the only thing you bring to your workouts.
 You can even leave behind your wallet since the Fossil Sport works perfectly fine with Google Pay.
 So if you are more of an active user, the Fossil Sport is a perfect alternative to the Fossil Gen 5.